moegoe360/OE_WEBAPP/README.md

 ### Prerequisites ###
 * Installed PIP [unix -> "sudo easy install pip"]
 * installed Virtual Environment [unix -> "sudo pip install virtualenv"] used for isolating python environments
-* Created Virtual Environemnt with python 3.6.1 ["virtualenv -p python3.6 env"] project folders within the environment folder (to activate environment type ". env/bin/activate" where "env" is the name of your virtual environment
+* Created Virtual Environemnt with python 3.5.2 ["virtualenv -p python3.5.2 env"] project folders within the environment folder (to activate environment type ". env/bin/activate" where "env" is the name of your virtual environment
-* installed Django web framework on the virtual environment "pip install django 1.11.2"
+* installed Django web framework on the virtual environment "pip install django==1.8.7"
-* DJANGO version 1.11.2 is used for the project
+* DJANGO version 1.8.7 is used for the project
 * Postgresql is used for the database
 * install Git
 *